ericsun95/Flying-High-Again/written_exam/markedquestions.md

 ### Airport Operations
 A runway/runway hold position sign is located at the holding position on runways that intersect other runways.

+The beacon colors for a lighted heliport are green, yellow, and white.
+The total number of flashes is 30 to 45 per minute.

+- <span style="color:green"> Airport taxiway edge lights are identified at night by </span>
+- blue omnidirectional lights.
+  Taxiway edge lights are used to outline the edges of taxiways during periods of darkness or restricted visibility conditions.
+These fixtures emit blue light in all directions.

 ### Advisory Circulars
 - <span style="color:green"> FAA advisory circulars containing subject matter specifically related to Airspace are issued under which subject number? </span>